TanStack/router/docs/src/pages/docs/api.md

 }
 ```

-### Link
+### router.Link

-The `Link` component allows you to generate links for _internal_ navigation, capable of updating the:
+The `router.Link` component allows you to generate links for _internal_ navigation, capable of updating the:

 - Pathname
 - Search Parameters
-- Location State
 - Hash
 - Push vs. Replace